hzeller/timg/README.md

 #### Some terminals support direct image output

-The [Kitty] terminal has a special feature that allows for directly displaying high-resolution pictures.
-If `timg` is running in a Kitty terminal, it will automatically use that mode (or you can choose it explicitly with `-pk`).
+The [Kitty], [iTerm2], and [wezterm] terminals have a special feature that allows for directly displaying high-resolution pictures.

-The [iTerm2] and [wezterm] also have a mode that allows to show images directly.
+If `timg` is running in such a terminal, it will automatically use that mode.
-This currently is not autodetected yet.
-So if you are on iTerm2 or wezterm use `-pi` to choose that mode.
+(You can choose Kitty mode explicitly with `-pk`, iTerm and wezterm mode with `-pi`).

 All the features with arranging images (center, grid, adding titles) or transparency settings behave exactly the same.